lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

       Effective but slow compression.

 Bake
    Calculates the simulation and protects the cache.
-You need to be in :guilabel:`Object` mode to bake.
+You need to be in *Object* mode to bake.
 Free Bake
    Clears the cache.